sage-code/maj/case.md

 * Erosion of linguistic diversity has reduced the number of spoken languages to around 6,500;
 * Existing spoken languages become more complex as time pass and therefore difficult to learn;
 * Existing spoken languages are difficult to optimize due to schools and government intervention;
-* Existing are thought in schools to be uses as it is not to improve the language;
+* Existing languages are thought in schools to be uses as it is not to improve the language;

 For learning English you need about 5 years, from 1'st grade to 5'th grade you will learn about 1400 words.
+The rest of your life you learn English.
+Even if you are born in US or England you will not know every words of English.

 **about Maj:**

 * Maj is an open source, Romance language;
 * Maj is using Latin alphabet similar to English alphabet;
 * Maj in contrast to English is a deterministic language;

-**capital letters**
+* Maj is limited in scope and you can learn it all in one year;

+**punctuation:**

-in this document I use Maj capitalization:
+in this document I use Maj pnctuation style:

 * sentences start with lowercase letters;
 * names start with capital letters;
 * informative propositions end with ;
 * imperative propositions end with !
 * interrogative propositions end with ?
+* enumerations start with star (*)

 there are some good reasons to make a new and different language: